Skip to main content

 These cohorts have already begun.
 But you can still submit the interest form to be alerted when the next group forms.

-At the Spring 2023 Classis Toronto meeting, delegates noted that the primary purpose of the Human Sexuality Report is to equip congregations to learn to love their neighbours who are part of sexual minorities and develop concrete practices that express this love.
-Furthermore, delegates noted that we have a very poor track record of doing so (which is also noted in the HSR).
-Nine congregations have covenanted to form a community of learning and practice, taking experimental steps together to embody such neighbour-love, sharing what is being learned through these experiments, and using these learnings to strengthen the practices of hospitality.
+It has been noted that the primary purpose of the Human Sexuality Report was to equip congregations to learn to love their neighbours who are part of sexual minorities and develop concrete practices that express this love.
+Therefore congregations in Classis Alberta have covenanted to form a community of learning and practice, taking experimental steps together to embody such neighbour-love, sharing what is being learned through these experiments, and using these learnings to strengthen the practices of hospitality.

 Want to start a cohort like this?
 Let us know we'll be in touch: [email protected]